Gather required documents for your initial study permit application

 If your documents are not in English or French, they must be accompanied by:

-Certified Translators in British Columbia
+Below are Certified Translators in British Columbia:

-If you are applying for your study permit with a conditional Letter of Acceptance, add a section to your letter of explanation to explain how the conditions have been or will be met and provide proof if you can.
+If you are applying for your study permit with a conditional Letter of Admission, add a section to your letter of explanation to explain how the conditions have been or will be met and provide proof if you can.

 If you are applying for a study permit from India, Nepal or Bhutan